dhanesana/yongBot/README.md

 ### Bot Commands

 yongBot has a large assortment of fun and useful commands.
-All commands have a dot prefix.
+All commands have a dot prefix (can be reconfigured within yong_bot.rb).
 To view a list of available commands, enter the following IRC message:

 ```
 > .help